qctipconf/qctipconf.github.io/submission.md

 - Theory of near-term quantum computing
 - Verification of quantum software and hardware
 - Error mitigation and benchmarking

-All submissions must be made online via the following link [TO BE ADDED SOON].
+All submissions must be made online via the following link [LINK will be added soon].
-!!!!!!!!!!!COMMMENTING THIS OUT!!!!!!!!!!!!  -->